julien-muke/deploy-nextjs-app-on-aws-amplify/README.md

 Step 3.
 Set up AWS Amplify & Deploy the Next.js 14 app

 Step 4.
-Set up a custom domain in AWS Route 53

-Step 5.
-Configure the custom domain in AWS Amplify
+Configure the custom domain in AWS Amplify with AWS Route 53

 ## ➡️ Step 1 - Create and configure a Next.js 14 app